Policy pursuant to Article 13 of Regulation (EU) 2016/679 of the European Parliament and Council

 - Details of the request

-- Photocopy of a valid identity document
+- Photocopy of a valid document of identification

 POLICY AND CONSENT TO THE USE OF PERSONAL DATA, PURSUANT TO ARTICLE 13 OF REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND COUNCIL